This is an explanation of margin trading, a type of trading that can be engaged in through Zaif Exchange.

 In margin trading, an opposing trade for a customer’s open position can be made difficult by market trends, trading volumes, and the like, and there is the possibility of a greater loss.

-Please refer to the [“Explanation on important matters” section of the document “Explanations on Our Services”] for other risks associated with trading of handled virtual currencies.
+Please refer to the [“Explanation of Easy Trading and Orderbook Trading（Document for Delivery Prior to Conclusion of Contract）” section of the document “Explanations on Our Services”] for other risks associated with trading of handled virtual currencies.